-- Use a smartphone and Google's Science Journal app to obtain the number of steps taken by the volunteer.
-See section Counting the Number of Steps with Google's Science Journal for details on how to do this.
+- Use a smartphone and a sensor app to obtain the number of steps taken by the volunteer.
+See section Counting the Number of Steps with a Sensor App for details on how to do this.

-Counting the Number of Steps with Google's Science Journal
+Counting the Number of Steps with a Sensor App

-This section explains how to use Google's Science Journal app to collect data.
+This section explains how to use a sensor app to collect data.
 You can skip this section if you decided to let your volunteers count the number of steps taken.
-Science Journal is an app that lets you record data using sensors that are built into many smartphones, including an accelerometer, which measures motion.
+Sensor apps such as phyphox let you record data using sensors that are built into many smartphones, including an accelerometer, which measures motion.
 Specifically, it measures acceleration, or the changes in an object's speed.
-You can learn how to use the Science Journal app here and how to use the accelerometer here.
-This section explains how to use the accelerometer to record the motion of the ankle of a person walking, and then how to count the number of steps taken from the recorded data.
+The following section explains how to use the accelerometer to record the motion of the ankle of a person walking, and then how to count the number of steps taken from the recorded data.
 Be sure to practice using the app to count the number of steps before you go out and do the experiment.